 '''

+docker exec -itu db2inst1 db2 bash

-db2 -t +p
+db2 -t

-connect to intro user russell.bjork;
+connect to intro (connects as db2inst1

 list tables;

 describe table accounts;

 '''

 - b) The data dictionary often contains other information as well.
-For example, it may contain: - (1)Security constraints: rules as to who is allowed to examine or update a given data item. - (a)In a file processing system, security must be done on a file by file basis: any user having read/write access to a file has read/write access to all the fields in it - (b)In a DBMS system, security can be applied item by item.
-For example, the mailing list application might have access to a customer's name, address, and mailing code, but not his discount percentage even though all these items may be stored in the same file.
+For example, it may contain: - (1)Security constraints: rules as to who is allowed to examine or update a given data item. - (a)In a file processing system, security must be done on a file by file basis: any user having read/write access to a file has read/ write access to all the fields in it - (b)In a DBMS system, security can be applied item by item.
+For example, the mailing list application might have access to a customer's name, address, and mailing code, but not his discount percentage - even though all these items may be stored in the same file.
 The DBMS can enforce these security constraints, since all accesses to the data go through it.

-'''

 (c)DEMO: In original window from above

 select from accounts;

 Open another terminal window

-Start db2 with -t +p
+Start db2 with -t

 connect to intro user aardvark;

-set schema 'RUSSELL.BJORK'; -- Needs caps, quotes
+set schema db2inst1

 select from accounts;

 select from own_accounts;

-(a view - we will discuss his a bit more later, but notice how we

-restrict access to the accounts one owns)
+(a view - we will discuss his a bit more later, but notice how we restrict access to the accounts one owns)

 select from account_owners;

 (another view - this time we restrict access to "public" columns)

+'''

 update account_owners

 set address = 'KOSC 242'

 where owner = 'Aardvark';

 select from account_owners;

 Repeat in original window: select from accounts;

+'''

 (Views can allow controlled updating)

-'''